"I am still learning to be a jewelry designer but I am a storyteller."

-Temple St. Clair founded her company in 1986 in Florence, Italy, beginning her partnership with the world's finest goldsmiths - the centuries-old Florentine goldsmiths' guild.
+Temple St. Clair founded her company in 1986 in Florence, Italy, beginning her collaboration with the world's finest goldsmiths - the centuries-old Florentine goldsmiths' guild.
 That same year, St. Clair became the first fine jeweler to be represented and carried by Barneys New York.
 With an artist's eye and explorer's heart, St. Clair fashions rare colored gems with distinctive gold work to illustrate universal narratives of the earth and cosmos.

 Temple's Fine Jewellery collection is recognized for iconic rock crystal amulets, triple granulation and archer's granule; all are signature brand elements with a nod to the designer's classical foundation.